salesforcecli/plugin-devops-center/messages/commonFlags.md

 # promote.branch-name.summary

-Name of the branch from which to deploy changes to the stage’s org.
+Name of the branch in the source control repository from which to deploy changes to the stage’s org.

 # promote.deploy-all.summary